-Wood and Coal Burning Stoves Note: This section Note: This section only applies if stoves are used, even if they are present in the home.
-108a 6400.108(a)- The use of wood and coal burning stoves is permitted only if the stove is inspected and approved for safe installation by a fire safety expert.
+Wood and Coal Burning Stoves

+Note: This section only applies if stoves are used, even if they are present in the home.

+6400.108(a)- The use of wood and coal burning stoves is permitted only if the stove is inspected and approved for safe installation by a fire safety expert.
 Written documentation of the inspection and approval shall be kept.